sosedoff/gitkit/README.md

 # gitkit

-Toolkit to build Git workflows with Go
+Toolkit to build Git push workflows with Go

+**This project is under active development, things might break and change**

 ## Install